Heart Murmurs and Valve Disease

 What causes heart murmurs?

-Abnormal heart murmurs in adults are related to defective heart valves.
-Some heart murmurs are not considered to be a problem and may be referred to as “innocent murmurs.”
+Abnormal heart murmurs in adults are usually related to defective heart valves.
 Abnormal heart murmurs in adults may be related to:

 Heart murmurs related to valve problems should receive follow-up care.